generalistprogrammer/generalistprogrammer.github.io/cto-as-a-service.md

 ### The Modern Technology Leadership Challenge

 In today's rapidly evolving digital landscape, technology is no longer just a support function—it's a core business driver.
-Companies face numerous challenges that require expert technology leadership:
+Companies face numerous challenges that require expert technology leadership from an **interim CTO**, **outsourced CTO**, or **part-time CTO**:

 - **Strategic Technology Decisions:** Choosing the right technology stack, architecture, and infrastructure that will scale with your business
 - **Technical Team Leadership:** Building, managing, and mentoring development teams to achieve peak performance